 Natural bioactive compounds stimulating the intestinal tract

-Many phytogenic compounds are produced by plants as a defense mechanism against parasites and disease.
+Many phytogenic compounds are produced by plants as a defense mechanism against parasites and pathogens.
 These protective factors can be utilized in poultry production.
-Direct benefits such as the powerful anti-protozoal effects of saponins and the microbial Quorum Sensing Inhibition of specific essential oils positively impact the pathogenicity of the microbiota in the gastrointestinal tract.
+Direct benefits such as the powerful anti-protozoal effects of saponins and the microbial Quorum Sensing Inhibition of specific essential oils can impact the pathogenicity of the microbiota in the gastrointestinal tract.

-Indirect benefits of phytogenic feed additives also have a pronounced effect on poultry performance.
-Some of these benefits are associated with the physical integrity of the intestinal tract and the local immunocompetence and anti-oxidant status.
+Indirect benefits of phytogenics can also have a pronounced effect on poultry performance.
+Some of these benefits are associated with the physical integrity of the intestinal tract, the local immunocompetence and anti-oxidant status.